Robert C. Tucker/Stephen F. Cohen Dissertation Prize

 A nomination will consist of a detailed letter from the dissertation's main faculty supervisor explaining the ways in which the work is outstanding in both its empirical and interpretive contributions, along with an abstract of 700-1000 words, written by the candidate, specifying the sources and general findings of the research.
 A faculty supervisor may nominate no more than one dissertation a year.

-By May 15 faculty supervisors should send each committee member listed above their letter and the 700-1000-word abstract.
+Faculty supervisors should send each committee member listed above their letter and the 700-1000-word abstract.
 (Candidates may also initiate the nomination, but it must come from their advisers.)
 The committee will read this material and then request copies of the dissertations that best meet the criteria, as defined in the statement above.
-Nominations must be received no later than May 15.
+Nominations must be received no later than May 15 June 15.

 2016 Robert C. Tucker/Stephen F. Cohen Dissertation Prize Committee